 Those who work full-time on internships should complete the internship application, prior to registering for INTN 6012 – SHZ “Graduate Internship Program”, a 12-credit hour non-tuition bearing course to maintain full-time student status.
 Upon satisfactory completion of the internship, a grade of “V” will appear on the student’s transcript.
-This grade will not enter into the student’s GT GPA calculation and the credits earned will not contribute to the degree requirements.
+This grade will not enter into the student’s GT GPA calculation, and the credits earned will not contribute to the degree requirements.
 All graduate internships must also be related to the student’s major.
-At the end of the work semester, each student is asked to download a blank performance evaluation for the supervisor to complete and return to the GT graduate internship advisor.
-Finally, each student is asked to log into GT’s CareerBuzz to complete the required work forms.
-Students who only engage in part-time internships should not register this course.
+At the end of the work semester, each student will download a blank performance evaluation for the supervisor to complete and return to the GT graduate internship advisor.
+Finally, each student will log into GT’s CareerBuzz to complete the required work forms.
+Students who only engage in part-time internships should not register for this course.

 Companies offering internships will hold face-to-face interviews with prospective interns.
-The program is not able to assist with internship arrangement before the student has enrolled in the GT-Shenzhen program.
-The decision to hire an intern or not resides with the company and is strongly correlated with the student’s academic record and interview performance.
+The program cannot assist with internship arrangements before the student has enrolled in the GT-Shenzhen program.
+The decision to hire an intern resides with the company and is strongly correlated with the student’s academic record and interview performance.
 GT-Shenzhen cannot guarantee internship placement for every student who desires an internship experience.

-- An exception to the above is for students who have completed at least 2 semesters and 18 credit hours at GT-Shenzhen and wishing to engage in full-time internship by registering for INTN 6012.
+- An exception to the above is for students who have completed at least 2 semesters and 18 credit hours at GT-Shenzhen and wish to engage in a full-time internship by registering for INTN 6012.

 - INTN 6012 course is not applicable for the following situations: (1) Students who take at least one GT class in a semester.
-(2) Students who engage in (full-time) internship during the summer semester.
-(3) Students who are graduating in the same term.
+(2) Students who engage in a (full-time) internship during the summer semester.
+(3) Students who graduate in the same term.

-- International (non-Chinese) students cannot engage in internship outside of Shenzhen any time of the year.
+- International (non-Chinese) students cannot engage in an internship outside of Shenzhen any time of the year.

 Application and Docusign Approvals: